keep-network/tbtc-dapp/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description:
-A clear and concise description of what the bug is and where it appeared e.g. did it appear in the browser or in wallet (e.g. metamask).
-If the bug was in the broswer, what was url at that point.
+A clear and concise description of what the bug is and where it appeared e.g. did it appear in the browser or in wallet (e.g. MetaMask).
+If the bug was in the browser, what was url at that point.

 ### Steps to reproduce the behavior:
 1. Go to '...'